UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

 Introduction
 ------------

-.. note:: The tools in this tutorial are found in **UMEP for Processing**.
-The tool can be found from the menu (*Plugins>Manage and Install Plugins*).

 In this tutorial you will make use the model **URock** to estimate wind fields in an urban setting using a semi-empirical wind model based on Röckle (1990).